 It's a big, complex tale, though.
 At the moment, it looks like it will exceed 400,000 words when complete.
 That's more than 1,000 pages, so, both for the convenience of the reader, and for intensely practical reasons on my part, I'm structuring it as a trilogy, the first volume of which is May Day — Book One of American Sulla.
 I published May Day on Amazon.com in Kindle format on October 12, 2013, and in a 7" x 10" trade paperback edition on November 17, 2013.

 I'm a big believer in the "try before you buy" marketing model, so, I've created an ebook of the first 38,000 or so words of May Day, entitled Crisis — Book Zero of American Sulla which I encourage you to download in epub format (the format used by Apple iPads, B&N Nooks, Sony Readers, and most other ereaders and tablets), mobi format (Amazon Kindle format), PDF format, or ASCII text format.

 Oh, and if you like what you read, please give copies of Crisis — Book Zero of American Sulla to any of your friends you think might also be interested in the story.

 In the meantime, I'm in the thick of writing War — Book Two of American Sulla, while I work to promote May Day.
-If you're getting impatient waiting for that, you might enjoy reading Snow Tigra's Character Days interview with William Orwell Steele, the principal protagonist of American Sulla, or A.F.E.
+If you're getting impatient waiting for the next volume, you might enjoy reading Snow Tigra's Character Days interview with William Orwell Steele, the principal protagonist of American Sulla, or A.F.E.
 Smith's November 7, 2013 interview with me for her Barren Island Books blog, or Scott Lefebvre's much longer conversation with me for his You Are Entitled To My Opinion blog, or perhaps Megan Cyrulewski's interview with me for her Authors Supporting Authors blog, or a conversation betweeen Patricia Drammeh and me on her Authors to Watch blog.
 Alternatively, there's Sarah Jane Butfield's link-rich interview with me for Rukia Publishing.
 Or perhaps Laura Williams's interview with me for her Bookworm Ink blog will be more to your liking.
 In my immodest opinion, they're all pretty entertaining.

 About the Author